 Rick Smith (Technical Director)

-Ellen Birmingham (Box Office Manager) studied Theater at the University of Massachusetts Amherst up until 2013, when she returned to the Cape and joined The Academy of Performing Arts staff.
+Ellen Birmingham (Director of Marketing and Communications/Box Office Manager) studied Theater at the University of Massachusetts Amherst up until 2013, when she returned to the Cape and joined The Academy of Performing Arts staff.
 Dealing with many of the behind-the-scenes operations of the theater, Ellen has also worked as office assistant to Peter, and helps maintain The Academy’s online presence.
 She is one of the playhouse’s stage managers, and has worked on shows including The Game’s Afoot, Same Time Next Year, and Deathtrap.
 Ellen also enjoys production design, and has done costumes for Private Lives and Cabaret, and has designed the stage projections for The Addams Family Musical, Sweet Charity, Sweeney Todd, and The Wizard of Oz.

 Katherine Petitt-Quigley (Resident Stage Manager) returned to the Cape in 2005, where she took an internship at Cape Rep. There, she stage managed the East Coast premiere of Tibet Through the Red Box.
 In 2007, she began an internship at WHAT and went on to become the Box Office Manager and Development Associate.
 In 2011, Katie interned on Broadway for the revival of Driving Miss Daisy with James Earl Jones and Venessa Redgrave.
 Katie returned to the Cape after a whirlwind adventure in the city, and joined The Academy family soon after, as Stage Manager for: Is He Dead, How to Succeed in Business Without Really Trying, To Kill A Mockingbird, Laughter on the 23rd Floor, Fiddler on the Roof, Oliver, Les Miserables, andThe Addams Family.
 She also co-directed her first production, Farndale Avenue… Christmas Carol, and performed as Katilin Hunyak in Chicago and as Helga in Cabaret.